systechafrica/MSS-Documentation/docs/src/videotutorials/schemeSetup.md

 ---
-title: Scheme Setup
+title: Category 3
 ---

-# Admin Panel
+# Category 3

 This categories of videos shows how different configurations and processes are done in the fundMaster Admin panel: